ant290/A-Ragman/README.md

 Write a console application to filter a data set and display rows on screen that meet a criteria.

-The criteria is that thetwo words in each row of the data set are anagrams of each other.
+The criteria is that the two words in each row of the data set are anagrams of each other.

 this must include unit testing this must be extensible